JohnCoene/javascript-for-r/_book/7-03-webpack-packer.md

   shinyApp(ui, server)
 ```

 No code was written, yet we have a fully-functional input!
-We'll leave at this, it's not only meant to create increment buttons, but this sets up a solid base for the developer to customise the code and conveniently create a different input.
+We'll leave ir at this: it's not only meant to create increment buttons, but this sets up a solid base for the developer to customise the code and conveniently create a different input.

 It is worth noting that we built a Shiny input from within a package, this is meant to be exported and used in Shiny applications elsewhere, but were one to run these same steps from a golem application packer would adapt the output path so that the input can be used directly in the application.